 ....................................................................................

 On July 1st, 1997 the very first day of the returning of Hong Kong to the motherland China, a Chinese poet wrote in his poem: "The Opium War has truly ended today !".
-In the opposite, some western magazines proclaimed that: "Hong Kong is dead !".
+In the opposite, even before the handover, the Fortune magazine had already announced "Hong Kong is dead" as its cover story.

-Today, China is no longer the irrational self-destructive China during Mao's era.
+Today, China is no longer the irrational self-destructive China during Mao's disastrous misrule.
 Democracy is now being practiced at the village level, and still needs a lot of improvements.
 Media is also allowed to criticize the government to a certain degree.

-However, one must remember that although the democracy indeed has universal value, but the forms of democracy in the West do NOT have universal value.
-Furthermore, in the West, all their democratic systems, WITHOUT exception, were implemented gradually and progressively and ONLY implemented AFTER the country had achieved its modernization.
+However, one must remember that although the democracy indeed has its universal value, but the "FORMS of democracy" in the West DO NOT have the universal value.
+Furthermore, ALL the democratic systems in the West, WITHOUT exception, were implemented gradually and progressively, and ONLY implemented AFTER the country had achieved its modernization.

-Democratization in the third world countries, when mishandled often give rise to war, NOT peace.
+The democratization in the developing and 3rd world countries, when mishandled often give rise to war, NOT peace.
 The link between democratization and war has been widely in evidence since the Cold War, and the fundamental pattern is as old as democracy itself, going back at least to the French Revolution.
 For details, refer to Electing to Fight: Why emerging democracies go to War .
 Chapter 1 and excerpts from chapters 7 and 8.

-Therefore, democracy should be introduced gradually and progressively according to the unique modernization conditions of the society.
+Therefore, democracy should best be introduced gradually and progressively, according to the unique cultural and modernization conditions of the society.

 Whether Hong Kong, "The Pearl of the Orient", will continue to shine brilliantly and finally be fully integrated into its motherland under "One Country, One System" solely depends how wisely China will continue its long overdue Fifth Modernization - the Political Modernization --